spolu/settle/site/content/posts/settle-introduction.md

 Since there is no shared blockchain, the nodes of the network have to be online.
-So, very much like email, users register on "mints", a server of their choice (possibly their own), that manage the assets they issue as well as the trust they express between assets in the network.
+So, very much like email, users register on "mints", a server of their choice (possibly their own), that manage the assets they issue as well as the trust they express towards other assets in the network.

 You can freely register with the `settle` command-line on the mint I opened publicly at `m.settle.network` (no need to be human, you just need to be able